NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Savalir.md

 abilities_mid:
   - name: ""
   - name: "Pursuing Strike"
-    desc: "`pf2:r`  **Trigger** A foe within reach attempts to move away from the savalir\n**Effect** The savalir can Stride or Climb up to its Speed, following the foe and keeping it in reach throughout its movement until it stops moving or the savalir has moved its full Speed.
+    desc: "`pf2:r`  **Trigger** A foe within reach attempts to move away from the savalir\n* * *\n\n**Effect** The savalir can Stride or Climb up to its Speed, following the foe and keeping it in reach throughout its movement until it stops moving or the savalir has moved its full Speed.
 If the savalir ends its movement in reach of the triggering creature it can make a Strike."

 attacks:
   - name: ""